jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (ii) the members of an incorporated society; or (iii) the surviving spouses and dependants of those employees or members; and (b) approved by the Commissioner
+  - **side-by-side package guidance** is defined in section HZ 13 (Transitional rule for application of global anti-base erosion model rules) for the purposes of that section
   - **significant capital activity** , in section DO 1(1)﻿(g) (Enhancements to land) and schedule 20 (Expenditure on farming, horticultural, aquacultural, and forestry improvements) and in relation to a farming or agricultural business on land in New Zealand,—
     (a) means an activity that enables a change in the nature or character of a farming activity from that undertaken on the land immediately before the change; and
     (b) excludes an activity that enables a change in the intensity of a farming practice employed in a farming activity on the land